grafana/metrictank/docs/tools.md

     	Number of Partitions (default 1) -partition-scheme string
     	method used for partitioning metrics.
 This should match the settings of tsdb-gw. (byOrg|bySeries|bySeriesWithTags|bySeriesWithTagsFnv) (default "bySeries")
-  -ttls string
+  -uri-path string
-    	list of ttl strings used by MT separated by ',' (default "35d") -uri-path string
     	the URI on which we expect chunks to get posted (default "/metrics/import")
 ```